 Complete a basic needs assessment

-Complete the Re-determination application every six months to re-determine eligibility.
+Complete the Re-determination application annually to re-determine eligibility.